magnomilk100/Directed_Graph_Port/README.md

 # Directed_Graph_Port
-This project contains classes in order to generate in Python a directed graph.
+This project contains Python code to support the creation of directed graphs.

 The main class of the project is DirectedGrapy in directed_graph.py file.
-It has a constructor which receives a dictionary.
+It has a constructor which receives a dictionary as parameter.

-The graph can be created by 2 different entries:
+The graph can be created by 2 different ways:
 1. based on a dictionary passed to the constructor of the class DirectedGraph, passing both List, nodes and edges.
-2. based on a dictionary passed to teh constructor of the class DirectedGraph, passing an existing file.
+2. based on a dictionary passed to the constructor of the class DirectedGraph, passing an existing file.

 To execute the python script/class from the root directory (<Git Files Local Path>/Directed_Graph_Port/Directed_Graph_Project) run:
 - py main.py